What Is ABA Therapy?

 The scientific principles of ABA were developed by Dr. B.F.
 Skinner in the 1930s.
-However, ABA therapy did not become a popular therapy until the 1990s.
-It has been proven to be the most effective way to teach children or adolescents who have Autism Spectrum Disorder (ASD), along with children who have other developmental disabilities.
+However, ABA therapy did not become widely practiced until the 1990s.
+It is the only evidence-based method to teach children or adolescents who have Autism Spectrum Disorder (ASD).
+ABA therapy is also used with children who have other developmental disabilities.

 ABA Therapy Helps Teach Children with ASD

-Children with autism are wonderful students; however, they often do not understand instructions or the social world.
+Autistic children are wonderful students however, they often do not understand instructions or the social world.
 ABA therapy is effective therapy because it studies each behavior that needs to be increased or decreased on an individual level and is able to teach at the level of the learner.

-At IABA, we customize all of our programs to ensure every client has a program where they can be successful at using the following methodologies:
+At IABA, we customize all of our programs to ensure every client has a program where they can be successful.
+Examples of programs include:

 - Precision Teaching (PT)